St. Maarten Cruise Port Guide: Top Things to Do for Cruise Travelers

 Front Street in Philipsburg is one of the Caribbean’s most popular duty‑free shopping areas, filled with jewelry stores, boutiques, and local shops.

-Philipsburg is one of the Caribbean’s top duty‑free shopping destinations, with jewelry stores, boutiques, and colorful storefronts lining Front Street and Old Street.
-Visitors come for great prices on watches, electronics, liquor, perfume, and local souvenirs, all within a short walk or water‑taxi ride from the cruise port.
-The district is lively, easy to navigate, and perfect for a relaxed shopping break during your day on the island.
-You can read the full guide to Duty‑Free Shopping in Philipsburg here.
+Philipsburg is one of the Caribbean’s top duty‑free shopping spots, with jewelry stores, boutiques, and colorful shops lining Front Street and Old Street.
+Visitors come for great prices on watches, electronics, liquor, perfume, and local souvenirs.
+Everything is within a short walk or water‑taxi ride from the cruise port, making it an easy and relaxed shopping stop during your day on the island.

 15. Guana Bay & Hiking Trails